vitalif/vitastor/docs/config/osd.en.md

 OSDs during failover which can lead to PGs becoming incomplete after additional outages.

 The old behaviour in versions up to 2.0.0 was equal to enabled allow_net_split.

+## enable_pg_locks

+- Type: boolean

+Vitastor 2.2.0 introduces a new layer of split-brain prevention mechanism in addition to etcd: PG locks.
+They prevent split-brain even in abnormal theoretical cases when etcd is extremely laggy.
+As a new feature, by default, PG locks are only enabled for pools where they're required - pools with [localized reads](pool.en.md#local_reads).
+Use this parameter to enable or disable this function for all pools.

+## pg_lock_retry_interval_ms

+- Type: milliseconds
+- Default: 100

+Retry interval for failed PG lock attempts.